The Battlefield Promotion

 Why Leaders Do This

-The vacuum fallacy.
 A key person leaves, creating a void that triggers panic.
-Instead of running a proper search, leadership rushes to fill the role; any warm body will do.
-The goal isn’t finding the best leader.
-It’s having someone, anyone, in place to restore the appearance of order.
+Instead of running a proper search, leadership rushes to fill the role with anyone available.
+The goal isn’t finding the best leader—it’s having someone, anyone, in place to restore the appearance of order.
+Running a real process requires work: defining the role, sourcing candidates, making a difficult decision.
+Promoting the person already there is easy.
+It’s an expedient shortcut that trades the team’s future for the manager’s present comfort.

 The Ripple Effects